hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 The order of the signatures in the message MUST correspond to the order of the certificate chains in the Certificate message: the first signature MUST correspond to a classical algorithm from `first_signature_algorithms` list of `dual_signature_algorithms` extension, while the second signature MUST correspond to a PQ algorithm from `second_signature_algorithms` list of `dual_signature_algorithms` extension.

+## Common Chains

+In order to lessen operational burden on Certification Authority (CA) operators, the two certificates of the dual MAY be issued from the same CA. For example, during the PQC migration, a CA operator might wish to stand up a root CA using a Level 5 PQC algorithm or a hash-based signature, and then continue to issue RSA and ECDSA certificates off that root.

+Negotiation of such a setup requires use of the `signature_algorithms_cert` TLS 1.3 extension, which is unmodified from [TLS] and when present it applies equally to both chains of the dual.

+In order to optimize bandwidth and avoid sending duplicate copies of the same chain, when constructing a `Certificate` message as described in {{certificate}}, the second certificate chain MAY consist of only an end-entity certificate.

 # Protocol Changes

 This section defines the normative changes to TLS 1.3 required to support dual-certificate authentication.
 These changes extend existing handshake messages and introduce the new extension.